 However, the Council, acting at its sole discretion, may require you to repay an amount equal to the value of any goods provided to you in the event that you sell or dispose of the goods within 6 months of receipt.

 Can I appeal if my application is refused?

 - the information you have given in your application and

 Other sources of help and support

-We have attached some information to this page giving details of other local organisations that can help people who are facing emergency or crisis situations.
 If you do not think you will qualify for help from our Local Assistance Scheme or, if you apply and your application is unsuccessful, please contact one or more of these organisations depending on your circumstances.